-Fiber-based network setups, such as wavelength and dark fiber, are great choices for supporting the high capacity and low latency requirements for reliably streaming and providing content.
+Fiber-based network setups, such as dark fiber, are great choices for supporting the high capacity and low latency requirements for reliably streaming and providing content.
 In an increasingly media-heavy world, it’s imperative for enterprises to provide customers with digestible media at a frequent basis to better engage target audiences with your brand and increase sales.

-Another strong network option for hosting media is dark fiber.
-This service allows leases to have full control and customization over the network’s capacity.
+Dark fiber allows leases to have full control and customization over the network’s capacity.
 Enterprises using dark fiber can scale up their bandwidth and network speed if they need to host more media content, which increases overall customer satisfaction by reducing slow video load times.